awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 # Abstract

-[Flexible checksums](https://aws.amazon.com/blogs/aws/new-additional-checksum-algorithms-for-amazon-s3/) is a feature that allows users and services to configure checksum operations for both HTTP requests and responses.
+[Flexible checksums](https://aws.amazon.com/blogs/aws/new-additional-checksum-algorithms-for-amazon-s3/) is a feature that allows users and services to configure checksum operations for HTTP requests and responses.
 To enable the feature, services add an `httpChecksum` trait to their Smithy models.

 This document covers the design for supporting flexible checksums in the AWS SDK for Kotlin.

-# Requirements

-- Support the Smithy trait `httpChecksum`
-- Implement CRC32C
-- Deprecate `httpChecksumRequired`

-## `httpChecksum` Trait
+# `httpChecksum` Trait

 Services may use the `httpChecksum` trait in their Smithy models to define flexible checksums behavior.
 There are four properties in this trait: